GoogleCloudPlatform/dotnet-docs-samples/firestore/api/README.md

 3. Open the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 (You can't use both Cloud Firestore and Cloud Datastore in the same project, which might affect apps using App Engine.
 Try using Cloud Firestore with a different project if this is the case).

-4. In the Database section, click Try Firestore Beta.
+4. In the Database section, click the 'Get Started' button for Cloud Firestore Beta.

-5. Click Enable.
+5. When prompted, select 'Start in test mode' and click 'Enable'.

+6. Set up 3 indexes in the Firebase console.
+Visit the [Managing Indexes](https://cloud.google.com/firestore/docs/query-data/indexing) documentation to see how to do this.

+Create one for the 'cities' collection with 'Name' ascending and 'State' ascending.
+Create another for the 'cities' collection with 'State' ascending and 'Population' descending.
+Create a final one for the 'cities' collection with 'State' ascending and 'Population' ascending.

-6. From a Powershell command line, run the Quickstart sample:
+7. From a Powershell command line, run the Quickstart sample:
     ```
     PS C:\...\dotnet-docs-samples\firestore\api\Quickstart> dotnet run